 First, all the ingredients are easy to get at Walmart.
 Nothing exotic here.
 Then, caramelizing onions takes a bit of time, but IT IS WORTH that bit of time.
 Besides, there’s little effort – you don’t have to babysit them.
 Just check on them and give them a stir once in a while.
 The payoff is worth it.
 Seriously.
 Then other than making the onions happen, we brown up the sausage, then just layer all in a crust and bake.
 And we have a freaking fantastic quiche for any spring buffet, Easter brunch, baby shower, WHATEVER.
 So so so good.

 So that’s it folks!
 Sausage and Caramelized Onion Quiche, my best quiche yet.
-With Odom’s sausage, plenty of cheese and herbs, and amazing caramelized onions to take this breakfast to a delicious experience that will make any breakfast or brunch your best.
+With Odom’s Tennessee Pride Country Sausage, loads of cheese and herbs, and amazing caramelized onions to take this breakfast to a delicious experience that will make any breakfast or brunch your best.